 - Sluefoot Sue in the "Pecos Bill" segment of Melody Time, emphasized by her large bustle.

 - My Little Pony: Equestria Girls – Rainbow Rocks:

-- The Dazzlings from the movie, who strut their stuff in such an overtly sexual manner (it genuinely brings to mind Mrs. Rabbit herself).
-Cue one of them walking past the camera, Hartman Hips swaying with wild abandon.
+- The Dazzlings from the movie strut their stuff in such an overtly sexual manner.
+There are shots of one of them walking past the camera, Hartman Hips swaying with wild abandon.
 But, of course, they ARE sirens after all.